+Sharesight makes it easier to keep track of shares you own across multiple investing platforms and/or brokers.
 Your Hatch account has the most accurate info about all your investments with us - but there are some things you can do to align your Hatch and Sharesight data.

-Your available balance in Hatch is stored in a money market fund (DARXX) and counts towards your investment cost.
+Your available balance in Hatch is stored in a money market fund (DAGXX) and counts towards your investment cost.
 If you have over $50,000 NZD invested overseas you may fall under the Foreign Investment Funds (FIF) tax rules.

-Every time you buy or sell shares, your money moves in and out of the money market fund in the form of buy or sell orders.
-For example, when you buy shares in Company X, a sell order is created in the money market fund to pay for the Company X shares.
+For example: When you buy shares in Company X, a sell order is created in the money market fund to pay for the Company X shares.
 When you sell shares, the money you receive is added to your available balance, which means there’s a buy order in the money market fund.
 This shows up as ‘Sweep activity’ in your Hatch monthly statements (sign in to see these).

 Buying and selling shares in the same tax year can result in ‘quick sales’ transactions in the money market fund.
 Even if you’re buying and selling different investments, it can happen because every transaction causes the opposite transaction in the money market fund.
 These will need to be manually added into Sharesight to calculate your FIF income, but will be automatically included in your Hatch FIF report.

 While Hatch’s FIF report includes all money market fund transactions, Sharesight only shows info about the shares you have bought and sold in companies and ETFs.
 Because it doesn’t include the money market fund, it won’t show the full picture.
-To get Hatch and Sharesight to match, you need to add your DARXX transactions into Sharesight manually including your opening balance, buys, and sells.
+To get Hatch and Sharesight to match, you need to add your DAGXX transactions into Sharesight manually including your opening balance, buys, and sells.

-Sharesight has a handy bulk transaction importer which can easily add all of your DARXX transactions.
+Sharesight has a handy bulk transaction importer which can easily add all of your DAGXX transactions.
 All the data you’ll need will be available in your Hatch tax report after the tax year has finished in these two documents: buy & sell transactions and opening holdings.

 Foreign exchange (FX) rates could be calculated differently